naiyerasif/site/content/blog/2019-04-20-code-formatting-with-prettier.md

 ### Setup

 You should already have a Node.js project.
-Download the one created at the end of the post [Creating an Express application using TypeScript](/blog/2019/01/12/creating-an-express-application-using-type-script) to follow this guide.
+Download the one created at the end of the post [Creating a Node.js application using Express and TypeScript](/blog/2019/01/12/creating-a-node-js-application-using-express-and-type-script) to follow this guide.

 ### Table of Contents